Skip Level Meetings: Strategic Approaches for Executive Visits

 If something was wrong, Bill would quietly call the manager’s attention to it.
 If it was a small thing like an unplugged sign, he would just plug it in and fix it himself while no one was looking.

 These tours had a clear goal: To notice what was right.
-He did his homework and cane prepared with all kinds of recognition, along with a token of appreciation for every employee.
+He did his homework and came prepared with all kinds of recognition, along with a token of appreciation for every employee.

 His operations manager came along and took tons of pictures of every visit.
 Every evening they created an upbeat collage that included the names of everyone recognized and why.
 The “postcard” was emailed to the entire region every evening.

-The other store directors jokingly referered to the month as Bill’s “love tour,” but Bill was confident enough to withstand the razzing.
+The other store directors jokingly referred to the month as Bill’s “love tour,” but Bill was confident enough to withstand the razzing.

 The truth is, the employees loved the love.

-These planned visits caused everyone to go through their checklists and remember what a great experience looked like. this was so much more effecitve than a “gotcha ” pop-in visit.
+These planned visits caused everyone to go through their checklists and remember what a great experience looked like.
+This was so much more effective than a “gotcha ” pop-in visit.